-In particular, Google Ads calculate your CPC by using two variables or factors if you like which are usually your closest competitor AdRank and Your Quality Score.
+In particular, Google Ads calculate your CPC by using two variables or factors as which are usually your closest competitor AdRank and Your Quality Score.

-The formula for this is… Competitors AdRank is divided by your quality score plus .01 which gives you the actual CPC rate.
-See image below.
+The formula for this is… Competitors’ AdRank is divided by your quality score plus .01 which gives you the actual CPC rate.
+See the image below.

 As an advertiser, creating quality Ads should be one of your top priorities.
 This is because it helps you outrank even your competitors who have higher bids.

-Google Ads consider several factors for ranking Ads which are Max bid, Competitor Ad Rank and your quality score all play significant roles in determining your CPC rates.
+Google Ads considers several factors for ranking Ads which are Max bid, Competitor Ad Rank and your quality score all play significant roles in determining your CPC rates.

-How to improve your CPC rate and maintain high-quality score
+How to improve your CPC rate and maintain a high-quality score

 After having an understanding of how CPC Ad work plus how CPC auction is calculated, Let’s see how you get cheaper CPC rates while maintaining a high-quality score.

 It is extremely important for advertisers to maintain a high-quality score as it comes with several benefits.
-There are a couple of things which I will describe as a process since it’s not a one-time thing.
-Cost Per Click Ads requires constant optimisation.
+There are a couple of things that I will describe as a process since it’s not a one-time thing.
+Cost Per Click Ads requires constant optimization.

 This is what this section is all about.
 Please follow the stages as explained below in order to get a high-quality score and maintain it.